Electromobility is changing the face of

-It is a warm early afternoon, around 1pm, in an inconspicuous hall in an industrial park on the edge of Stuttgart.
-The windows of the building are completely covered up, the gates are carefully locked so that nobody can look or come in without authorization and nothing is leaked to the outside.
+It is a warm early afternoon, around 1 pm, in an inconspicuous hall in an industrial zone on the edge of Stuttgart.
+The windows of the building are completely covered up, the gates are carefully locked so that nobody can look in or come in without authorisation and nothing is leaked to the outside.
 Inside is a bewilderingly camouflaged test model of the

 Right next to it, in the dark, the new

 Two worlds collide – but they have a single origin.
 And a common goal: to define what